Doors Open Ontario presenting sponsor

 Ermatinger Old Stone House

-Built in 1812-14 by Charles Oakes Ermatinger, the Ermatinger Old Stone House is one of the oldest stone buildings west of Toronto.
-It has served many purposes over the years — as a hotel, a sheriff's residence and, prior to being abandoned, apartments.
-Restored in 1967, the building is now a historical site and museum.
+The Ermatinger Old Stone House is one of the oldest stone buildings northwest of Toronto.
+Charles Ermatinger and his wife Mananowe (Charlotte) ran their home and business here during the fur trade era.
+It has served many purposes over the years — hotel, sheriff's residence, courthouse and apartments.
+Restored from 1967-70, the building is now a historical site and museum.

 • Adaptive reuse